KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `corrode`
-Performs a special form of matrix operation on each input pixel's color and alpha channels, calculating the new value using neighbouring pixel values.
+**(Convolution filter)** Performs a special form of matrix operation on each input pixel's color and alpha channels, calculating the new value using neighbouring pixel values.
 This is (roughly) equivalent to the SVG (`<feMorphology>`)[https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/feMorphology] filter primative.

 The matrix dimensions can be set using the `width` and `height` arguments, while setting the home pixel's position within the matrix can be set using the `offsetX` and `offsetY` arguments.